AjjMC/ajjgui/README.md

 >
 > In other words, pages and widget states in a GUI are not personalized.
 Moving to a different page or enabling a *switch* widget, for instance, changes the page or the widget's state for everyone using that GUI.
 That said, commands themselves can be personalized to the player triggering a GUI widget.

+> **Q:** Are there any other limitations?

+> **A:** The following:
+>
+> * A limit has been enforced on how close GUIs can be placed to each other to ensure robustness
+> * The datapack does not support bundles due to their unique behavior in the GUI

 > **Q:** What version is the datapack made for?

 > **A:** It is meant to be used in the latest release of the game and will be updated to be compatible with newer versions.
-One thing to note, however, is that the datapack does not support bundles due to their unique behavior in the GUI.

 > **Q:** How do I install an updated version of the datapack?